b-ehlers/gns3-docker-build/docker_build.md

 When at least one of these conditions is met, the tool starts a rebuild of that image.

-Alternatively, `docker_build` can also be run with some image names as arguments.
-Then these images will be rebuilt.
+When `docker_build` is run with some image names as arguments, then these images are additionally built.
+When using a base image name as an argument, then all images with that base image are rebuilt.

 As a special case, if the first argument is `all`, then all images are rebuild, except those following `all`.